We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In other words, try giving your baby one type of formula for 1 to 2 weeks before switching.

 There are many formula options available.
-All meet the nutritional needs of your baby.
+Breast milk is always recommended as the first choice for a baby’s optimal health, but all formulas will meet the basic nutritional needs of your baby.
 The key is preparing them in a safe way.

 Still don’t know which formula to choose?
 Ask your pediatrician.
 Your child’s doctor may be able to point you in the right direction based on your baby’s health history or your personal preferences.
 Same goes with switching formula brands or types.